 An important lesson I learned in the first years starting out is that YOU are your best agent.
 A positive attitude and being easy to work with has a massive impact of how your career will shape up.
 Be social and network but don’t force it at any time.
 At the end of the day it’s your work that needs to speak for itself.

+With the democratizing of technology, the world of cinematography has become more and more competitive.
 Are there certain things that budding cinematographers can do to help their chances of finding representation?

 Agents are always on the look out.
 You can find them at film festivals/commercial and music video industry screenings.
 Do good work.
 Show your work.
 And they will come knocking.
 It’s not always that straight forward of course and it certainly helps as well to have an “in” through a signed cinematographer or connected producer you know.
 However, every cinematographer needs to put in the work and mature on their own first.

 A great festival for cinematographers of all levels is Camerimage in Poland.
 I’ve had the privilege to go twice and the level of talent and legendary talent at the festival is truly humbling.